vtex/profile-form/README.md

 `ProfileContainer` keeps the current profile being managed in its internal state; the `profile` prop is only accessed at mount time.
 If you need to update the prop at some other time, use the special `key` prop to force the recreation of the whole container with the new profile.
 It also provides an optional `onSubmit()` function to call a function in the host component when the user submits the form.

 Inputs and buttons inside `ProfileContainer` can be customized to fit the style of different host applications.
-You can also pass in children components and they will be displayed right before the submit button, but they won't receive validation, submission or state management - you must do that yourself.
+You can also pass in children components and they will be displayed right before the business toggle button, but they won't receive validation, submission or state management - you must do that yourself.

 #### Props